Introduction to SpinningUniverse.com

 Just like the planets, stars and galaxies also rotate faster the larger they are, and thus there is no need for looking for extraneous factors.
 The recent discovery of "Super Spirals" (these are galaxies that are much larger than our home galaxy and have been noted to spin much faster on their axes than Milky Way Galaxy), led to even more quandary in the scientific community.
 With our explanation it is not at all difficult to conclude how that feat is accomplished by those larger galaxies.
 Another observation in the motion characteristics in spiral galaxies, that the scientists could not explain was how the stars closer to the center of the galaxy and those that are situated near the periphery were moving at similar speeds.
 Of course, they are treating the goings on in galaxies as being similar to the motion mechanics of planets going around the sun.
 That simply is a fallacy.
 In the case of the solar system, since the sun that represents 99% of the mass of the solar system, it is by far the most dominant gravitationally active body, while only 1% of the mass in the system is contained in the planets and all the trillions of other bodies, clearly, the sun's ability to move all else dominates.
 The distance from Sun has a profound effect and hence the inverse square law works here.
 On the other hand, I believe, the billions of gravitationally super active stars, stacked up relatively close together (in cosmological terms), are making the whole galaxy to function like a rotating tabletop.
 Thus, all stars will move at roughly the same speed; it is just that the peripheral stars are likely moving faster than those near the center of the galaxy, so that all stars take about the same length of time to complete each journey.
 Obviously, the behavior of stars’ movement around the galaxies is not bound by the inverse square law.

-EXPLANATION OF SIMILAR SPEED OF MOTION OF CENTRAL AND PERIPHERAL STARS IN SPIRAL GALAXIES, AND WHY THE ARMS DO NOT FLY AWAY BY THE EXTREME SPEED OF ROTATION OF THE GALAXY:
+EXPLANATION OF SIMILAR SPEED OF MOTION OF CENTRAL AND PERIPHERAL STARS IN SPIRAL GALAXIES, AND WHY THE ARMS DO NOT FLY AWAY BY THE EXTREME SPEED OF ROTATION OF THE GALAXIES:

 Another puzzling feature the scientists could not explain was how the flailing peripheral arms of the spiral galaxies are held back from flying away during the high-speed rotation of the galaxy.
 In order to explain how this happens, the scientists have proposed that there must be huge amounts of some unseen, undetectable, but mathematically demonstrable form of matter that they call dark matter and lately, also as "dark haloes".
 The other suggestions have been to invoke even more esoteric, unseen, imaginary objects that have been dubbed "MACHOS" (Massive Compact Halo Objects), or "WIMPS" (Weakly Interacting Massive Particles) etc. We don't know how, having any amount of mass outside of the arms of the spiral galaxy, whether actually detected or are undetectable, will lead to axial rotational motions!
 Once again, they ignored the obvious, that is the billions of stars that form the arms of the galaxy, pulling one another through mutual gravitation, and thus there is enough tethering force to keep a balance between the centrifugal force trying to throw the arms outward, counterbalanced by the gravitational pull between the arms, that are situated somewhat parallel to one another.
 We like to compare this to how Lilliputians managed to tether the “giant” Gulliver, using thousands of strands.
 This is another area in astronomy the scientists failed by ignoring clearly visible explanation for this puzzle and getting lost by resorting to contorted explanations, and then “proving” them by mathematical computations.
 It seems appropriate here to remind readers that the feat that the combined efforts of gravity and axial rotation do for the motion mechanics of astronomical bodies, the prevailing frictionless almost perfect vacuum and the weightlessness of bodies of any mass and size are essential enablers.
 It in unknown if the extreme cold temperatures in deep space have any role in these motion phenomena, in either facilitating or indeed in maintaining them in perpetuity.